jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Recording-SMS-verification-instructions.md

 (5) Verification code is a six-figure number, and no-repeated.

-(6) Verification code sending frequency and time span: Verification code should be received after receiving the information of filing Ofcom sending by JD Cloud around 5 minutes.
+(6) Verification code sending frequency and time span: Verification code should be received after receiving the information of filing Communication Administration sending by JD Cloud around 5 minutes.
 MIIT will resend a verification code in the next day 12:00 am.
-Manual verification will be accepted as accessing the filing Province Ofcom website.
+Manual verification will be accepted as accessing the filing Communication Administration website.

 **Effective Duration of Verification Code**

 (1) Verification code is effective within 48 hours.
-You need to access the province Ofcom website, enter certificates number, mobile number and verification code, and complete verification.
+You need to access the Communication Administration website, enter certificates number, mobile number and verification code, and complete verification.

-(2) Your filing messages will transfer to Ofcom waiting for checking after passing the mobile verification.
+(2) Your filing messages will transfer to Communication Administration waiting for checking after passing the mobile verification.

 (3) Your filing messages will return to ISPs (JD Cloud) without verification or verification fails in 48 hours.
 You need to resubmit filing application and access the SMS verification progress again.
-Filing application messages should be sent to province Ofcom after completing verification.
+Filing application messages should be sent to Communication Administration after completing verification.

 **Sending Number of Verification Code**

-Users of Telecom, Unicom and China Mobile will receive a verification code of fixed dialling.
+Users of Telecom, Unicom and China Mobile will receive a verification code of fixed dialing.
 Fixed dialing cannot send message to virtual network operator.

 (1) China Telecom accessing number: 106598051001